 Today, the advantages of powder metallurgy rival many conventional manufacturing technologies -- even machining -- when it comes to the production of high quantities.
 There are many angles to look at when comparing powder metallurgy vs. machining -- here are the seven most important:

-What are the advantages and disadvantages of machining processes compared to powder metallurgy (PM)?
+What are the advantages and disadvantages of CNC machining processes compared to powder metallurgy (PM)?
 While your project’s specific needs will play some role in that answer, we can still break things down across seven categories.
 Each will help you better determine which manufacturing process is best for your application: